 VMPlayer is a great alternative to VirtualBox to test out new software.
 Virtual Machines are your digital playground for evaluating new software to avoid messing with your production environment (likely your home media server) and breaking something.
 In the last post I showed you how easy it is to install … I'm curious

 Test environments are incredibly useful for anyone who wants to tinker with new software.
 Virtual Machines lets you have a playground environment where you can test software before you install it on your actual home media server.
 I would bet most people do testing on their production environments.
-Your production environment … I'm curious
+Your production … I'm curious

 ComicStreamer can help you view your digital comic collection across your network.
 It is similar to Ubooquity but written in Python, ComicStreamer turns any device into a comic server that will display your comic collection on a variety of devices so you can sync your library with your e-reader.